Judo: "Gentle Way".

 Photo: Nabil B. FaragallahI am about to step on the mat with Gus and a few select students at my private Dojo in my home.Nabil B. Faragallah - Houston, Texas 2011.

-Together with my brother Samir, we started Judo at il Circolo Juventus di Addis Abeba in Ethiopia in the mid-fifties.
+Together with my late brother Samir, we started Judo at il Circolo Juventus di Addis Abeba in Ethiopia in the mid-fifties.
 Fifty-four years later, I am still going strong, practicing, teaching and learning.
 My first instructor was an Italian expat who was born in Ethiopia, Gino Pecol, one in the same as above.

 On and off, I played Judo in Ethiopia from the mid fifties through 1964.
 Eventually I surrendered my Ethiopian residency visa and left Ethiopia for good.
 I twice attended the Kodokan to study Judo, before Pecol and since Mardikian Sensei.
 I too studied under legends and former Kano students, including MIFUNE Kyuzo and others.